-Results
+4. Results

-The survey results are based on 105 responses.
+5.1 Poverty in Falkirk Survey Results The survey results are based on 105 responses.
 Survey respondents came from two key sectors - the public sector 76.19% and the voluntary sector 22.86%.
 Service Types

-The results confirm the range of service and support activities of survey respondents.
+The results confirm the arrays of service and support activities of survey respondents.
 The top two services were financial support and benefits (52 %), and general advice (37.14%).